charukiewicz/charukiewicz-jekyll/_posts/2014-10-7-algorithm.md

 ---
 layout: post
-title: Everything is an Algorithm
+title: Everything Can Be An Algorithm
 disqus: y
 ---